 - 5.4.1 Students who play sports at professional level are given the opportunity to adjust their study programme to their sporting activities wherever possible.
-The programme determines who falls within this category in line with the guidelines drawn up by the Executive Board of Leiden University. - 5.4.2 Students who contribute to cultural or social activities which in the opinion of the Faculty Board are similar to the activities as referred to in 5.4.1, are offered the opportunity to adjust their study programmes to their activities wherever possible.
+The programme determines who falls within this category in line with the guidelines drawn up by the Executive Board of Leiden University9. - 5.4.2 Students who contribute to cultural or social activities which in the opinion of the Faculty Board are of equal importance as the activities as referred to in 5.4.1, are offered the opportunity to adjust their study programmes to their activities wherever possible.